Your Show Time

 Your Show Time is an American anthology drama series that debuted on NBC Television on the East Coast in September 1948 and then on both the East and the West Coast, as a network show, on January 21, 1949.

-The show was produced by Marshall Grant for Grant Productions and Stanley Rubin for Realm Productions.
-The series was hosted and narrated by Arthur Shields, aired on Friday evenings, and ran until July 15, 1949.
-The series was sponsored by Lucky Strike cigarettes, and was later syndicated as Film Drama in 1955 and Story Theater in 1956.
+The show was produced by Marshall Grant/Realm Productions and was hosted by Arthur Shields.

 Production background

 Filmed by Grant Productions at Hal Roach Studios, Your Show Time was American television's first dramatic series to be shot on film instead of being aired on live television or as a kinescope.
 The series Public Prosecutor was produced on film in 1947–48, for a planned September 1948 debut, but remained unaired until DuMont aired that series in 1951–52.

 Your Show Time is also notable for being the first series to win an Emmy Award.
 The 1949 episode "The Necklace", produced by Stanley Rubin, won the Emmy Award as Outstanding Made For Television Movie.